WAP - The Model

 How WAP Model Works?

-When it comes to actual use, WAP works like this:
+When it comes to actual use, WAP works as follows −

 The user selects an option on their mobile device that has a URL with Wireless Markup language (WML) content assigned to it.